Last updated in April 2017

 Kazakhstan is by far Germany’s most important trading partner in Central Asia, though in 2015 the country was affected by the economic crisis.
-According to Federal Statistical Office figures, bilateral trade was worth EUR 6.1 billion in 2015, a decline of approximately 20 per cent compared with the previous year.
-This was due mainly to the tenge’s losing 70 per cent of its value against the euro and the U.S. dollar as well as to budget cuts on the Kazakh side and the problem with Hermes export credit guarantees, which continue to be restricted.
+According to Federal Statistical Office figures, bilateral trade was worth EUR 4 billion in 2016, a decline of approximately 2 per cent compared with the previous year.
+This was due mainly to the Kazakh tenge’s losing 70 per cent of its value against the euro and the U.S. dollar as well as to budget cuts on the Kazakh side and the problem with Hermes export credit guarantees, which continue to be restricted.

 Both Germany and Kazakhstan are keen to cooperate in the area of raw materials.
 As early as February 2012, an intergovernmental agreement was signed to establish a Partnership in the fields of Raw Materials, Industry and Technology with the aim of securing the supply of raw materials to German industry and using the transfer of technology to promote Kazakhstan’s industrialisation.

 Kazakhstan’s main exports to Germany are oil, iron and steel goods and chemical products.
 Kazakhstan is Germany’s fourth-largest supplier of oil.
 German exports to Kazakhstan comprise machinery, electrical equipment, chemical products, cars and car parts and pharmaceutical products.